 The most popular access point is at Fishtop on the Green River Cove Road in Saluda, NC.
 From Asheville, take I-26 East to Exit 59 and make a left turn, go approximately 150 yards and make a left turn on Green River Cove Road.
 Follow the road until the bottom of the hill and Fishtop parking area will be on the left.

 The upper end of the Wild Water can be accessed by taking a right turn at Exit 59 and go approximately 4.5 miles and make a right turn on Pot Shoals Road.
 Follow the road approximately 0.7 miles and park in the parking lot across from the power plant.
 This can be a very busy road when they are generating electricity as the kayakers need the water flow to go down the Green.

-Other: The Green River is a tail water and you should always be aware of the release schedules.
+The Green River is a tailwater and you should always be aware of the release schedules.
 The water will rise suddenly as the Green River Narrows will force the water downstream very quickly.
-Also, this river is a kayakers playground.
+Also, this river is a kayaker’s playground.
 Most of the serious kayakers put in at the power plant and take out at Fishtop.
 The large pool at Fishtop is a training area for kayakers to learn how to roll over their kayak and other techniques.
 During the summer the river is often busy with float tubers.

 The river is stocked with brown, rainbow, and brook trout.
-There are also small mouth bass in the lower regions of the river.
+There is also smallmouth bass in the lower regions of the river.
 There are two stocked tributaries that connect to the Green.
 They are the Big Hungry River and Cove Creek.
 There are also several trails along the river that makes it easier to change locations on the river.